• Skip to primary navigation

 This stew has a hearty serving of healthy peas and carrots making this a vitamin-rich yet still very tasty dish.

 Using frozen diced potatoes making this recipe super easy to prepare.
-No par-boiling, peel or chopping needed!
+No par-boiling, peeling, or chopping needed!

-This stew has a thick and flavor tomato-beef broth that's seasoned with creamy celery.
+This stew has a thick and flavorful tomato-beef broth that's seasoned with creamy celery.

 Finally using one of my grandma's cooking secrets, an onion soup mix packet, this stew is bursting with flavor.